ShenglongZhou/ICEADMM/README.md

 # ICEADMM

-To implement this solver, please run *demonXXXX.m* to solve different problems
+To implement this solver, please run *demon_XXXX.m* to solve different problems

 This source code contains the algorithm described in: